 - A TRP will be filed with FINTRAC immediately if property is identified to be owned or controlled by or on behalf of a terrorist or terrorist group.

 NDAX conducts ongoing monitoring to identify and report suspicious transactions and, on a risk basis, to maintain and update customer information, including, but not limited to, information regarding the beneficial ownership of legal entity users.

-Internally the CCO is responsible for performing an audit of the AML Policy at least annually and presenting the results to the CEO and the Board.
+Internally the CCO is responsible for performing an audit of the AML Policies at least annually and presenting the results to the CEO and the Board.

-Independent review will occur a minimum of once every two years.
-The independent review of AML/CTF compliance regime will be performed by a qualified AML/CTF regime auditor as per FINTRAC’s guidelines.
-The process will assess NDAX’s internal controls, transactional systems and procedures.
+Independent review occurs a minimum of once every two years.
+The independent review of the AML/CTF compliance regime is performed by a qualified AML/CTF regime auditor according to FINTRAC’s guidelines.
+The process assesses NDAX internal controls, transactional systems and procedures.
 The findings from such examination are sent directly to the Audit Committee of the Board for review.

 NDAX complies with the record keeping requirements as per the Act and it’s associated regulations.
 Records are retained for seven (7) years and are available upon official request by an applicable examiner, regulator, or law enforcement agency.

-This Anti-Money Laundering Compliance Policy was last updated on May 14, 2018.
+Anti-Money Laundering Policy was last updated on October 4, 2019.